 - The club hereby agrees to abide by all the B.A.S.S. rules and By-laws.

-- A club member is NOT ELIGIBLE to participate in a club sponsored tournament when said member is 3 or more months behind on membership dues.
+- A club member is NOT ELIGIBLE to participate in a club sponsored tournament if member is 3 or more months behind on membership dues.
 Club Secretary/Treasurer is responsible for notifying the member of ineligibility at the meeting or prior to the tournament.

 Dues are as follows:

 - C) Prospective member dues are $25.00 per month.

 - D) Guest fee is $25.00 per tournament.
 A guest is a friend of a member or a past member who wishes to fish and is not on the active roster.

 Removal of Membership

-- Infractions or flagrant disregard of fundamental sporting principles as sportsmanship, safety, courtesy and conservation.
+- Infractions or flagrant disregard of fundamental sporting principles such as sportsmanship, safety, courtesy and conservation are grounds for removal.

 - Any action, which would reflect, dishonor and disgrace on this chapter.

 - To vote a member out of the club, a complaint must be lodged by a member or members to the Board of Directors at a regular club meeting.
 The member being voted on must be present.
 After hearing both sides of the complaint, the membership present will vote by a written ballot with majority rule.
 The Board of Directors can make a decision to remove a member without the majority vote of club members in extreme situations.

 Rules Applying to All Prospective members

 - All prospective members have the option to fish with the member who sponsored them for their first tournament.

 - The only monetary winnings a prospective member qualifies for is the optional daily Big Fish pot if the pot fee is paid.

-- Prospective members tournament and meeting points are recorded but points do not become official until after the prospective member is voted in as an active member.
+- The prospective members earned tournament and meeting points are recorded but points do not become official until after the prospective member is voted in as an active member.

 - All prospective members must pay club dues.
 (No Refunds)

 - All prospective members will be voted on once the club members have come to a decision on the prospective member.
 There is no set time frame for becoming a member.

 - All prospective members must attend the meeting before the membership vote can be taken.